-- (a) In pursuing their role during an EADRP, the NMG must consider obtaining from independent sources of their choosing advice about the efficiency of the EADRP to assist their deliberations in accordance with Part 1 of Schedule 11. - (b) Animal Health Australia may develop a methodology for use by the NMG and any Efficiency Advocate to enable the conduct of cost/benefit analyses in respect of EADRPs.
+a.
+In pursuing their role during an EADRP, the NMG must consider obtaining from independent sources of their choosing advice about the effectiveness and efficiency of the EADRP to assist their deliberations in accordance with Part 1 of Schedule 11.